SEEING YOUR LIFE THROUGH THE LENS OF THE GOSPELS Luke 20:27-38

 4. At the heart of our Christian faith is belief that death is not the end.
-We believe that the relationship we have with God, which starts in this life, survives death and continues after death.
-We call this resurrection.
-In this month of November, we recall those we have loved and who have died.
+We believe that the relationship we have with God, and that starts in this life, survives death and continues after death in the resurrection.
+In this month of November we recall those we have loved and have died.
 How has belief in the resurrection helped you in thinking about those you have loved and who are no longer with you?

 Published Sat 9th Nov 2019 10:03:36